 To find a desired command you can also do one of the following:

 Type the name or a part of the name of the command you are looking for in the Show commands containing field.
 The list of available commands narrows down and you can easily find the desired one.

 Look through the list of available commands, scroll down to command names that start with

 Once the list of commands in the Keyboard tab receives focus, press Ctrl+r to jump to items with initial

-Some keyboard shortcuts are used in the default shortcut schemes, especially in the ReSharper 2.x/IntelliJ IDEA scheme, may be already mapped to other Visual Studio commands.
+Some keyboard shortcuts are used in the default shortcut schemes, especially in the IntelliJ IDEA scheme, may be already mapped to other Visual Studio commands.
 In these cases, ReSharper does not silently replace existing Visual Studio keyboard shortcuts.
-As soon as you use a conflicting shortcut, i.e. that is used by both the Visual Studio and ReSharper, you are prompted to resolve this conflict using the ReSharper Shortcut Conflict dialog:
+As soon as you press a conflicting shortcut, that is one used by both the Visual Studio and ReSharper, you are prompted to resolve this conflict using the ReSharper Shortcut Conflict dialog:

 Select one of three available options:

 Use ReSharper command: binds the conflicting shortcut to the ReSharper command.

 Use Visual Studio commands: resolves the conflict in favor of the Visual Studio command.

 Configure ReSharper command: opens the Keyboard tab in the Visual Studio Options dialog to help you customize the current keyboard scheme.